 you can use.
 XLR and USB are the two most common plug-ins.
 Most computers have a USB

 We’ve produced an in-depth article for podcast equipment

 Next, you will need a video conferencing platform to hold your interview on.
 Recently, Zoom has

 been one of the most popular options, alongside Skype and Google Meet.
 Through one of these

 platforms, you can set up a meeting and invite your guests.

 One of the most common mistakes of an interview podcast is forgetting to record the audio.

 Most video conferencing platforms have an option to automatically record meetings, and this will

 be the easiest way to record and save your audio.

-The final piece of equipment you will need is audio editing software to mix and refine your audio.
+The final piece of podcast equipment m you will need is audio editing software to mix and refine your audio.